aro-network/aro-docs/docs/edge-node/device-specs.md

   - Operating System: OpenWRT
   - Dimensions: 278 × 179.1 × 33 mm

-### Recommended Requirements for Software Clients
+### Recommended Requirements for Software Clients (ARO Client)

-**The ARO Software Client is currently available only as an x86 virtual machine (VM) image.**
+**The ARO Client is currently available only as an x86 virtual machine (VM) image.**

 To use the client, users must deploy the VM image on bare-metal servers or desktop computers equipped with an x86 architecture CPU, using any virtualization solution of their choice.

-For detailed installation and usage instructions, refer to the [x86 Image Installation Guide](/docs/user-guides/node-console.md).
+For detailed installation and usage instructions, refer to the [ARO Client Image Installation Guide](/docs/user-guides/software-setup.md).

 **General Requirements** for all **ARO Client** Software: